 Click on "Create Page" to tell Canvas you are creating a new Page:

 Type a name in the Page Name box.
-This should be the name of the media file as you want it to appear in your course:
+This should be the media title as you want it to appear in your course:

 Then click the Add Item button:

 You'll see the Page you just created listed in the Module.
-Click on the Page name to begin editing it:
+Click on the name you just added to begin editing it:

 Then click the Edit button: